 - Video production and editing

-- Life coach
+- Life coach/ career coach/ executive coach

-- Nature-oriented work (ranger, guide, farmer, gardener)
+- Nature-oriented work (ranger, guide, farmer, landscaping)

 - Training and workshop facilitation (You’d be surprised that when you’re in charge and you feel passionate about the topic, public speaking is much easier.)

 - Transformational workshop and/or retreat host (sample training on how to do this)

 - Online course creator (Teach something you already know.)